unpc2026/diaryasprogrammer/README.md

 ## 🎓 Starting Point

-I understand basic PHP syntax.
+I have a basic understanding of PHP syntax.

 Start with:

-> What exactly is a PHP string?
+> What exactly is a PHP string at the language semantic level?
 ```

 ## Learn from Docs